YanzhaoW/srs-daq/doc/download_step.rst

   wget [download-link]
   tar -xvzf [download-file]

-After unzipping the downloaded file, a new folder ``srs-daq`` will be put in the current folder.
+After unzipping the downloaded file, a new folder ``srs-download`` will be put in the current folder.

 If your operating system is not in the download link list.
 Please either :doc:`install the project from source </installation>` or create an issue to make the request.